 Chattman said that while the criminal charges left a “blemish” on Snuka’s legacy, he does not think they should define it.

 “I don’t think it’s Chris Benoit.
 I’ll say that much.
 I don’t think you erase him from memory,” Chattman said.
 “All I’ll say is I think his legacy is intact.
 Ultimately, you look at what he did in the ring, and it’s remarkable.
 And he was an innovator, and he inspired so many people.
 But it’s a touchy subject.
 It’s hard because we’re talking about a human life that passed away.
 Me, personally—if you ask me, ‘Do you think Jimmy did it?’
 No. I met him, and he was the kindest man possible.
 I just look at the whole thing as a shame because there’s a loss of human life there.”

-Snuka’s fall from grace was as low as his peaks of fame were high.
-Unlike Chris Benoit, the "Superfly" has not been erased from WWE’s history books as of yet.
+Snuka’s fall from grace was as low as his high peaks of fame.
+Unlike Chris Benoit, the "Superfly" has not yet been erased from WWE’s history books.
 If this is correct on their part, I do not know.
 Can we still appreciate the man’s huge contributions to wrestling, knowing that it is possible that he had a hand in Nancy Argentino’s death?
-Feel free to discuss this on the Pro Wrestling Stories Facebook and Twitter pages.

 All royalties from Irvin Muchnick’s 1992 book JUSTICE DENIED: The Untold Story of Nancy Argentino’s Death in Jimmy “Superfly” Snuka’s Motel Room are donated to organizations fighting domestic violence.
 It is considered one of the most authoritative accounts of what happened to Nancy Argentino.